 The Risk Management Framework also involves the Board reviewing all major strategies and acquisitions for their impact on the risks facing Western Power and ensuring that appropriate mitigation actions are implemented or insurance cover is in place.
 Management makes recommendations to the Board on the appropriate level of insurance cover for Western Power.

 A discussion of Western Power’s material exposure to economic, environmental and social sustainability risk is contained in the directors’ report included in Western Power’s Annual Report.

 The remuneration section contained within Western Power’s annual financial report sets out details of Western Power’s policies and practices for remunerating directors, senior management and employees.

 People & Performance Committee

 The role of the P&PC is to assist the Board to discharge its responsibilities in relation to Western Power’s governance practices.
 Specifically, the P&PC reviews Board composition, oversees the succession planning and nomination for directors and CEO and assists the Board in establishing remuneration and human resources policies including the performance review framework.

 The P&PC’s terms of reference specify that the committee must be comprised of a minimum of three members, all of whom must be non-executive directors.
 The terms of reference also specify that the P&PC will be chaired by an independent director, who is not also the Board Chair.

-The members of the P&PC are the Hon.
-G Cash AM (Chair), Mr C Beckett and Ms V Krause.
+The members of the P&PC are Ms D Goldsworthy, Mr C Beckett and Ms V Krause.

-The CEO, Executive Manager Customer and Corporate Services, Head of Human Resources and General Counsel attend committee meetings by invitation.
+The CEO, Executive Manager Business and Customer Service, Head of Human Resources and General Counsel attend committee meetings by invitation.